 If you need help planning your National Night Out get-together call Crime Prevention Officer, CSO Yvette Fickel at 468-5640, or download the National Night Out application here.

 For more information on National Night Out, "America's Night Out Against Crime," visit the National Association of Town Watch.

 Neighborhood Watch Program

 Nampa Police Department is actively involved in the Neighborhood Watch program, and is working towards having every community involved.
 We will come out and do the presentation and help you get started, as well as order signs and other necessities for your Neighborhood Watch.
-(Your Neighborhood Watch group is responsible for sign expenses, and Nampa Police facilitates the sign order with Ice Black Box.
+(Your Neighborhood Watch group is responsible for sign expenses, and Nampa Police facilitates the sign order with NNWI.

 This is a great program, to help neighbors get to know one another, and learn who belongs in their community and who doesn't.
 Get involved and help keep your community safe today!

 If you are interested in starting a neighborhood watch in your area, contact CSO Yvette Fickel for information.

 If your property went missing, would you be able to provide serial numbers, photos and receipts for your property?
 This information is vital to any investigation.
 Take some time to securely register your property online with

 Knowing what you own could be the difference between recovering and not recovering missing property.
 We suggest that you register your property online with Report It.
 The information you enter is completely secure and you can access from any computer with internet access using your username and password.

 Nampa Police uses the Leads Online module of the Report It software to track pawns, so if you do register your items and they show up in a pawn shop, we can easily track and recover those items and get them returned to you.